-Tip Tapping I toggles to Manual area selection mode.
-Tap to switch to the Machine View to visualize edges detections and to optimize part location, depending on lighting setup.
+Tapping toggles to Manual area selection mode.

+Tap of the camera feed window to display all the views.
+Select the Machine view button to visualize edges detections and to optimize part location, depending on lighting setup.

 Manual Area Selection

 Select an area by tapping the screen and dragging your finger over the object in the selection area.